chelseyful/IFT383/README.md

 # IFT383: Shell Scripting with UNIX
-This repository contains example files for IFT383: Shell Scripting with UNIX.
+Examples and lab data sources for IFT383: Shell Scripting with UNIX.
+Intended to be used in conjunction with lecture slides and other course materials.

 # Module index
 - mod-1: Regular Expressions